philanc/luazen/README.md

 rc4raw(str, key) => encrypted (or decrypted) string
-	encrypt (or decrypt, as rc4 is symmetric) string str with string key key length must be 16 (or nil, error msg is returned) return the encrypted string
+	encrypt (or decrypt, as rc4 is symmetric) string str with string key key length must be 16 (or an error is raised) return the encrypted string
 	see http://en.wikipedia.org/wiki/RC4 for raw rc4 weaknesses
 	rc4(), a rc4-drop implementation, should be used instead for most uses